 As a startup, you have the power to tackle this trend upfront, before it becomes an issue down the line.
 Typically, if no policy exists, or the policy does not set clear limits, employees pick the airline, hotel, restaurant, and/or rental car of their choice—usually with convenience, not money in mind.
 People tend to spend more when it’s not their money.

 Divvy is the first free and fully automated spend management platform.
 It includes all of the features of cloud-based automation, without the pesky hidden costs.
-Within a matter of minutes, Divvy gives you visibility and control to every part of your businesses finances.
+Within a matter of minutes, Divvy gives you visibility and control to every part of your businesses finances, including travel.